maoberlehner/markus-oberlehner-net/content/blog/cross-browser-acceptance-tests-with-lambdatest-and-testcafe.md

   </p>
 </div>

-Next, run the following commands in your command line.
+Now we can run the following commands in our command line.
 Make sure to change the values with your credentials.

 ```bash
 export LT_USERNAME=markus.oberlehner